How Much Does a Bathroom Remodel Permit Cost in 2026?

 Skipped permits create fines that often double the original fee.
 Stop-work orders can shut your project down for weeks.
 Building departments discover unpermitted work during neighbor complaints or future inspections.

 Unpermitted changes can delay closing or force you to escrow money for corrections when selling your house.
+The long-term risk dwarfs the fee you tried to dodge.

 Chuck's Take: That 30 to 60 percent in hidden fees on top of the base permit isn't a rounding error.
 Plan review, technology surcharges, application fees.
 Your contractor should know every one of those line items for your specific city.